 There are also other, new plugins popping up in the WordPress plugin library on a daily basis.
 As an eCommerce store owner, it’s a good idea to track the releases of those plugins to see if you can be among the first to benefit from their features and differentiate from the competition.

-Migrating from Shopify to WooCommerce is easy and it doesn’t have to cost you much.
+Export Shopify to WooCommerce is easy and it doesn’t have to cost you much.
 If your only concern about doing so is that you’ll waste too much time, don’t worry about it.
 You’ll be able to have your online store up and running on WordPress with just a couple of clicks.
 Best of all, your online store will be functional even during the migration process.

 Errors during the migration process rarely happen, but if they do, they’re mostly caused by missing some of the elements for export.
 If you come across any serious errors, you can consult with experts who will quickly identify the issue and carry on with the migration process.